fmrogers/countdown-lib/README.md

 # Countdown Lib

 Countdown lib aims to simplify the presentation of counting down time by providing the core functionality needed as well as a few usefull helper methods.
 The library is a personal project written in TypeScript and made to be used with React/TypeScript.
-It should work with other libraries like Angular or Vue.
+However it should work with other libraries like Angular or Vue.

 ## Important Information